spren9er/tilez/README.md

 But which tiles should be rendered and which should be ignored?

-We take a closer look at the following opinionated rendering algorithm which is implemented in _**tilez**_:
+In the following, we take a closer look at an opinionated rendering algorithm, which is implemented in _**tilez**_.
+We consider the algorithm for one tile with a non-trivial stack direction (_'horizontal'_ or _'vertical'_) and its direct children tiles.
+This algorithm then can be applied to each stack of the tiles hierarchy.

 ### Tiles Priorization

-We consider the rendering algorithm for one tile with a non-trivial stack direction (_'horizontal'_ or _'vertical'_) and its direct children tiles.
-This algorithm then can be applied to each stack of the tiles hierarchy.

 Before tiles are rendered within a stack, they are sorted according to the following order: